russcd/MAP_SD/README.md

 # MAP_SD

-This software takes paired allele counts from somatic and germline samples to estimate the distortion effect size and the map position of segregation distortion elements in the somtic sample.
+This software takes paired allele counts from somatic and germline samples to estimate the distortion effect size and the map position of segregation distortion elements in the germline sample.

 It takes a single input data file with read counts supporting either parental chromosome by site.
 The  file is tab delimited, with no header line and has the format: